 Our qualified Deaf instructors use Signing Naturally, a sign language curriculum developed at Vista Community College in Berkeley, California, that teaches both ASL and Deaf culture to help you understand the communication needs of the Deaf community.

 A “no-voice” teaching method is used to reinforce the learning experience.
-Participants learn through classroom instruction and role-play, as well as through videotext and a workbook.
-The videotext and workbook supplement and reinforce the classroom instruction, providing an opportunity to review, practice and retain what has been taught.
+Participants learn through virtual classroom instruction and role-play, as well as through videotext and a workbook.
+The videotext and workbook supplement and reinforce the virtual classroom instruction, providing an opportunity to review, practice and retain what has been taught.
 The videotext is also available through a digital on-line access code.
 The access code is in the workbook which you will receive after registration.

 We offer a range of courses, from beginner to advanced

 - Beginner courses are designed to introduce students to ASL.
 Concepts discussed relate to people, places and things within the immediate environment.
 Students learn to handle basic, everyday communication such as exchanging information, identifying/describing others, and asking for clarification.

 - Intermediate courses emphasize language in context: locating things, learning numeracy, making requests with inflection, talking about life events and family histories, describing objects and having social conversation.